Combatants for Peace USA Tour October 2013.

 The Billboard From Bethlehem featuring The Combatants For Peace: The Idea for the Billboard from Bethlehem originated inside the walls of Temple Emanuel in Orange CT.
 The Palestinian, Sulaiman Al Hamri and the Israeli, Elik Elhanan were sharing their stories of their life as combatants and their decision to join forces non-violently to end the suffering of their people.
 Bruce Barrett was present and moved by their words.
 He invited them to come to his sign shop and paint a sign promoting their organization, Combatants for Peace.
 Quite unexpectedly, they asked him if they could paint the sign in the West Bank.
 He surprised himself by answering, “yes, we will find a way”.
 And so the project was born.

 In May 2007, over 45 Israelis and over 50 Palestinians joined together to paint the Peace sign, as planned, on time, with chaos, laughter, and spilled paint.
 The 14 foot high, and 48 foot work of art was received at a religious services in the West Bank before delivery to the United States for blessing and posting on the Interstate highways in Connecticut.
 The journey with this sign is the subject of the documentary"The Billboard From Bethlehem", produced and directed by IWagePeace.Org's Bruce Barrett.

-All proceeds from the Award Winning Documentary Film "The Billboard From Bethlehem" are donated to the Combatants For Peace in their efforts to....blah blah.
+All proceeds from the Award Winning Documentary Film "The Billboard From Bethlehem" are donated to the Combatants For Peace in support of their efforts.

 or orders may be mailed payable to IWagePeace, Inc., 381 Highland St., West Haven, CT 06516